 - Store crepes in the fridge for up to 3 days.
+Place them flat, on a plate covered with silicone lid to prevent then from dry out.

+Toppings and fillings

+- Look at the recipe post for vegan crepes filling ideas.

+Chocolate hemp spread

-Place them flat, on a plate covered with slicon lid to avoid then to dry out.
+**Live:** - Store crepes in the fridge for up to 3 days.
+Place them flat, on a plate covered with silicone lid to prevent then from dry out.

 Toppings and fillings

 - Look at the recipe post for vegan crepes filling ideas.

 Chocolate hemp spread